nginxinc/kubernetes-ingress/docs/cli-arguments.md

         Add a location based on the value of health-status-uri to the default server.
 The location responds with the 200 status code for any request.
     	Useful for external health-checking of the Ingress controller -health-status-uri string
-    	Sets the location of health status uri in the default server.
+       Sets the URI of health status location in the default server.
 Requires -health-status (default "/nginx-health") -ingress-class string
     	A class of the Ingress controller.
 The Ingress controller only processes Ingress resources that belong to its class
 	- i.e. have the annotation "kubernetes.io/ingress.class" equal to the class.
 Additionally,